Why Sushi Could Make You Fat — And What to Do About It

 “Sushi has this halo of being healthy,” Katherine Zeratsky, a registered dietitian, nutritionist, and associate professor of nutrition at Mayo Clinic, told Time.
 However, a few ordering missteps can tarnish that glow, she asserts.
 Here’s what the magazine gets right — and wrong — about your sushi’s nutrition profile.

-Too many calories: According to Time, you should be careful with portion size, since sushi rolls can quickly add up — one roll can contain more than 500 calories (a spicy shrimp roll, for instance, contains about 550 calories, according to the United States Department of Agriculture).
+Too many calories: According to Time, you should be careful with portion size, since sushi rolls can quickly add up — one roll can contain more than 500 calories.
 This, they say, can add padding to your waistline.
 However, research shows that weight gain doesn’t come down to a simple “calories in, calories out” equation.
 It’s the quality of your food that matters.

 Sticky rice: To that end, the real problem is the rice.
 According to Time, sushi rice isn’t just made with vinegar.
 Most chefs add sugar to the mix to make the rice sticky and adhesive.
 The added sugar spikes insulin levels to regulate blood sugar levels, leaving you groggy, cranky and with serious cravings — especially when there’s little to no fat in the meal to slow down its digestion.
 And since the rice is patted down during the assembly process, you end up eating up to a cup of rice per roll, without even realizing it.
 This can affect the numbers on your scale.